reduxframework/docs/docs/configuration/api.md

 ```

 ### Redux::set_args()
-This method allows you set [global args](global_arguments.md) for your instance of Redux.
+This sets [global args](global_arguments.md) for the Redux instance.
 Its use is required for
 virtually any Redux instance.
-An example of how to use it is below.
+An example of its use is below.

 ```php
 $opt_name = 'YOUR_OPT_NAME';